kirenz/course-template/_sources/weeks/weeks-overview.md

 # Overview

-This section contains the weekly resources and is structures as follows:
+This section contains the weekly resources and is structured as follows:

 ---